carpentries-work/carpentries.org/pages/workshops.md

 The Carpentries offers 2 types of workshops. **Centrally-Organised** and **Self-Organised**.

 #### Requesting a Centrally-Organised Workshop
 Workshops are organised by The Carpentries Workshop Administration team for a [fee](#workshop-cost).
-The Regional Coordinator for your region will assist with locating and coordinating instructors for the workshop.
+The [Regional Coordinator][regional_coordinators] for your region will assist with locating and coordinating instructors for the workshop.
 We ask that you request Centrally-Organised workshops at least 2-3 months before your desired workshop date.
 To learn more about the process for organising a workshop please review the Workshop Checklist.

 <div align="center">
 <a class="button small radius prev" href="/">Request a Carpentries workshop</a>